blidau/digital-writing-2024/exercises/week6.md

 3. Click "Publish Repository".
 4. Go to GitHub in your web browser and confirm that the repository is there.

-### Deploy Via Netlify
+### Deploy Via GitHub Pages

-We now use the repository on GitHub to deploy the site with Netlify.
+We now use the repository on GitHub to deploy the site with GitHub pages.

-1. Go to Netlify and select "Add new site" and "Import an existing project".
-2. Select "GitHub" for your Git provider.
-3. Under "Pick a repository" select your repository.
-4. Under "Site settings, and deploy!" leave all settings as default and click "Deploy site"
+1. Go to "Settings" on your repository for your work on GitHub.
+2. Click on "Pages" in the sidebar under the section "Code and automation".
+3. Under the "Branch" heading on the "GitHub Pages" page change "None" to "main".
+4. Leave "/(root)" selected and click "Save".
+5. Your project will deploy and a link to your project will be available on the "GitHub pages" page of your repository.
+You may need to refresh the page for it to appear and it may take a few minutes.

 Your Twine story should now be published.
-Every time you make a change, save over the `index.html`, commit the change and push to GitHub your Twine story will deploy the changes to Netlify.
+Every time you make a change, save over the `index.html`, commit the change and push to GitHub your Twine story will be published though this may take up to 10 minutes before the changes are visible.

 ## Extend the Twine Story